In this article, I will speak about the pros and cons of traveling to Dubrovnik, Croatia, as discovered during our short stay there.

 After many pills and almost 20 hours of tormented sleep, I finally felt well enough to continue my journey, and get on my flight.

-It was a terrible experience, I had never gone through something similar before, nor after.
+It was a terrible experience, I had never gone through something similar before, nor after traveling to Dubrovnik.
 I wish nobody has to face this during their travels or everyday life.

 “Dear guest did you know that the ownership changed in Amoret, and we are doing everything different then in the past, I am really sorry about what happened in the old Amoret, we are still the old restaurant Amoret in name only, with best regards owner Toni Ban”